Private GANs, Revisited: Better generators via better discriminators

 \subsection{Larger batch sizes}

-Several recent works have demonstrated that for classification tasks, DPSGD achieves higher accuracy with larger batch sizes, after tuning the noise scale $\sigma$ accordingly \citep{dp-handcrafted, dp-bert, jax-privacy}.
-GAN training is typically conducted with small batch sizes (for example, DCGAN uses $B=128$, which we adopt; StyleGAN uses $B=32$).
-Therefore it is interesting to see if large batch sizes indeed improve private GAN training.
-We corroborate that larger batch sizes do not significantly improve our non-private MNIST baseline from Section \ref{sec:more-steps}: when we go up to $B=2048$ from $B=128$, FID stays at $3.2$ and accuracy improves from $96.8\% \to 97.5\%$.
+Several recent works have demonstrated that for classification tasks, DPSGD achieves higher accuracy with larger batch sizes, after tuning the noise level $\sigma$ accordingly \citep{dp-handcrafted, dp-bert, jax-privacy}.
+On simpler, less diverse datasets (such as MNIST, CIFAR-10, and FFHQ), GAN training is typically conducted with small batch sizes (for example, DCGAN uses $B=128$ \citep{dcgan}, which we adopt; StyleGAN(2/3) uses $B=32/64$ \citep{stylegan, stylegan2, stylegan3}).\footnote{However on more complex, diverse datasets (such as ImageNet), it has been found that larger batch sizes help: this is the conclusion from BigGAN \citep{biggan}.
+Recent work scaling up StyleGAN to diverse datasets -- StyleGAN-XL \citep{stylegan-xl} and GigaGAN \citep{gigagan} -- corroborate this result, seeing improvements from scaling up batch sizes to $2048$ and $1024$ respectively.} Therefore it is interesting to see if large batch sizes help in our setting.
+We corroborate that on MNIST, larger batch sizes do not significantly improve our non-private baseline from Section \ref{sec:more-steps}: when we go up to $B=2048$ from $B=128$, FID goes from $3.4 \pm 0.1 \to 3.2$ and accuracy goes from $97.0 \pm 0.1\% \to 97.5\%$.

-\paragraph{Results.} We scale up batch sizes, considering $B \in \{64, 128, 512, 2048\}$, and search for the optimal noise scale $\sigma$ and $n_\cD$ (details in Appendix \ref{subsec:bsz-hyperparams}).
+\paragraph{Results.} We scale up batch sizes, considering $B \in \{128, 512, 2048\}$, and search for the optimal noise level $\sigma$ and $n_\cD$ (details in Appendix \ref{subsec:bsz-hyperparams}).
 We target both $\eps=1$ and $\eps=10$.
 We report the best results from our hyperparameter search in in Table \ref{tab:compare}.
-We find that larger batch sizes leads to improvements: for both $\eps=1$ and $\eps=10$, the best results are achieved at $B=512$ and $B=2048$.
+We find that larger batch sizes leads to improvements: for $\eps=1$ and $\eps=10$, the best results are achieved at $B=512$ and $B=2048$ respectively.
 We also note that for large batch sizes, the optimal number of generator steps can be quite small.
 For $B=2048$, $\sigma=4.0$, targeting MNIST at $\eps=10$, $n_\cD = 5$ is the optimal discriminator update frequency, and improves over our best $B=128$ setting employing $n_\cD=50$.
+For full results, see Appendix \ref{subsec:bsz-sigma}.